holy-himalaya-eco-trek-logo

 1,400 m.

 First of all, you have to come to Nepal.
 Our hotel representatives will come to pick you up at the airport and transfer you to the Holy Himalaya Hotel.
 We will provide you with pre-trek orientation after you arrive and check into the hotel.
-Then, you can explore the colourful bazaar of Thamel.
+Then, you can explore the colorful bazaar of Thamel.

 2